Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moscow, on the other hand, said it was ready to extend the deal.

-Russian state news agencies quoted Deputy Prime Minister Alexander Novak as saying: "Transit through their territory depends on Ukraine and this country has its own regulations.
+Russian state news agencies quoted Deputy Prime Minister Alexander Novak as saying: "Transit through its territory depends on Ukraine and this country has its own regulations.
 Russia is ready to supply gas through this transit station."

-Russia suffers losses, EU is prepared
+Russia suffered losses, EU has prepared

-However, the throughput capacity of these routes is limited.
+However, capacity through these routes is limited.

 As for Russia, according to Gazprom data, the country could lose about $4.5 billion annually if it stops exporting via pipelines in Ukraine.
 This estimate is based on an expected average gas price to Europe of $320 per 1,000 cubic meters in 2025.